 To include but not be limited to SSA and Investigative Services Director, Investigative Services Supervisor, Provider Compliance and Technical Support Supervisor, Compliance Reviewer, one SSA, one family member/guardian of an individual receiving waiver services, one self-advocate receiving waiver services, and the current providers that have met Gold Star Shared Expectations.

 Members are expected to attend quarterly meetings and provide subjective input into the applications of providers interested in Gold Star Collaborative designation.
 Members are expected to provide suggestions and mentoring to applicants to help improve the quality of the service delivery system.
 Members are to maintain confidentiality of provider applicants, discussions, and approval or denial of Gold Star designation.

 - Increase family/guardian and individual satisfaction with services (National Core Indicators data)

 - Improvement of provider Direct Support Professional retention (provider annual turnover rate)

 - Provider reduction in annual training cost (direct report from providers)

 - Improve the quality of the service delivery system in Stark County through improved provider relations, increases in offered provider technical support, and collaboration amongst providers, families, individuals receiving services and the county board.

 Once confirmed these expectations have been met, a committee of current Gold Star Collaborative providers and county board staff will review the application with the applicant in order to approve or ask for additional information.
-This will give the applicant the opportunity to ask questions and receive peer guidance from providers that already meet the gold star expectations.
-This committee is called the Gold Star Collaborative.
+This will give the applicant the opportunity to ask questions and receive peer guidance from providers that have already met the gold star shared expectations.